 3. Asbury Park

 I'm sure most people have heard of Asbury Park just from being Bruce Springsteen fans.
-Asbury Park is also a beach area, and within the past few years, has become a very popular destination because there have been a lot of additions of restaurants and nice places to visit along the boardwalk.
-I have two places that I personally recommend for this area, but please research the area before going because there is so much to do there.
+Asbury Park is also a beach area, and within the past few years, it has become a very popular destination because there have been a lot of additions of restaurants and nice places to visit along the boardwalk.
+I have two places that I personally recommend for this area but please research the area before going because there is so much to do there.

 If you happen to have a rainy day on your vacation, please go to the Silverball Pinball Museum, which is located directly on the boardwalk.
 You pay by the hour to play here.
 I would say that two hours is probably the perfect amount of time to be here.
 This place is called a museum, but it's actually equivalent to an arcade in that you can play all kinds of vintage pinball machines.
-They also have skee ball and other vintage arcade type games like Centipede and Pac Man.
+They also have skee ball and other vintage arcade-type games like Centipede and Pac-Man.
 The idea is you pay by the hour and get to play whatever machines you want to in that time.
 It's a fun, casual place where you can go back in time and take a step away from technology for a while.

 If you are into Biergarten's, you must visit the Asbury Park Festhalle & Biergarten.
 It's a great place to go with friends and family.
-They even have food there so you get an authentic experience; it feels like you've stepped away from New Jersey and have flown to Germany for Oktoberfest.
+They even have food there, so you get an authentic experience; it feels like you've stepped away from New Jersey and have flown to Germany for Oktoberfest.
 They also have live bands that play there a lot, so be sure to check them out.

 4. Six Flags Great Adventure Theme Park (Jackson, New Jersey)

 Although the location of this theme park is not located near a major tourist area in New Jersey, it makes for a great day trip no matter how far north or south you are staying.
-The prices are expensive; however, this is a place where you can actually spend an entire day, unlike some other parks I have visited in the past.
+The prices are high; however, this is a place where you can actually spend an entire day, unlike some other parks I have visited in the past.

 This park offers something for everyone.
-They have family rides, children's rides, thrill rides and entertainment, like daily shows and fireworks on certain nights of the year.
+They have family rides, children's rides, thrill rides, and entertainment, like daily shows and fireworks on certain nights of the year.